-My 5 Days in Matera: A Travel Journal from Italy's Cave City
+5 Days in Matera: Inside Italy's Ancient Cave City

-I went to Matera because of a Bond film.
-I stayed because the Sassi — the ancient cave dwellings carved into the limestone gorge — are the most extraordinary thing I've seen in Italy — surpassing even Rome and Florence.
-And I've been to Italy seven times.
+Plenty of travelers arrive in Matera because of a Bond film.
+They stay because of the Sassi — the ancient cave dwellings carved into the limestone gorge — arguably the most extraordinary sight in all of Italy, surpassing even Rome and Florence.
+That's a bold claim in a country this rich.
+Matera earns it.

 Day 1: Arrival and First Impressions